-Meg Kinnard Hardee, who bylines as "Meg Kinnard," (ken-ARD) is a national politics reporter for The Associated Press, based in South Carolina.
+Meg Kinnard Hardee, who bylines as "Meg Kinnard," (ken-ARD) is a political reporter for The Associated Press, based in South Carolina.
 A native of Memphis, Tennessee, she grew up in a political family and received a BSFS in International Politics with a concentration in International Security Studies, from the School of Foreign Service at Georgetown University in Washington, D.C.

 As the only grandchild of longtime Democratic U.S. Rep. Ed Jones, Meg gained early political exposure by paying many childhood visits to Washington, D.C.